Posted by Brent Wilson on 8/30/2016 to Pruning Tips

 Maintenance Pruning For Large Running Bamboo

-You can prune most bamboo without fear of damaging it.
+Most bamboo can be pruned for shaping or size control purposes without fear of damaging the plant.
 Just trim so it looks attractive.
 You can prune any time of year that new shoots are not emerging from the ground.
 I usually prune my bamboo in late winter, when I'm pruning many other shrubs and trees in the landscape.

 When maintenance pruning, older, dead or unattractive culms can be sawed off to ground level.
 Dead branches can be cut off at their origin.
 If you will be removing only part of a culm or branch, make cuts just above a node.
 This way you won't leave a stub that will die back and look unsightly.
 If you cut back the top, you may want to also shorten some of the side branches so the plant will look more balanced, not leaving long branches at the top.
 Just remember to make your cuts just above a node.